2013 NCAC Volleyball Tournament

 - Wittenberg Athletics Facilities

-As league champions, Wittenberg has earned the No. 1 seed and the right to host the 2012 NCAC Volleyball Tournament at Pam Evans Smith Arena, November 2-3.
-Beginning in 2012, the NCAC Volleyball Tournament will be a top-8 two-court format, with quarterfinal matches on Friday and semifinal, consolation semifinals and final place matches being played on Saturday.
-CLICK HERE and/or see the attached page for more details on the tournament schedule.
+As league champions, Wittenberg has earned the No. 1 seed and the right to host the 2013 NCAC Volleyball Tournament.
+The two-day event will be held at Pam Evans Smith Arena in Springfield, Ohio, Nov.
+8-9.
+The NCAC Volleyball Tournament is a top-eight, two-court format, with quarterfinal matches on Friday and semifinal, consolation semifinals and final place matches played on Saturday.

 The tournament winner receives the NCAC’s automatic bid into the NCAA Tournament ...
-Wittenberg is the defending tournament champion and has won 17 NCAC Tournaments all-time.
-Allegheny follows the Tigers with five tourney championships, including four-straight between 1988-91.
+Wittenberg is the six-time defending tournament champion and has won 18 NCAC Tournaments all-time.
+Allegheny follows the Tigers with five tourney championships, including four straight between 1988-91.
 Kenyon and Ohio Wesleyan each hold a pair of titles, while Hiram and Wooster have each claimed one ...
-Wittenberg and Hiram have met in the past 10 tournament championship matches.
-The Tigers have claimed nine of those meeting; the Terriers won their first NCAC Tournament Title in 2006.
+Wittenberg cruised through the tournament a year ago with three straight 3-0 wins, topping Oberlin in the quarterfinals, Wooster in the semifinals and DePauw in the championship match.